Chuak

 Chuak is the traditional Tripuri rice-beer, popular in Northeast India.
 It is made by fermenting rice in water.
 It is usually drunk on social occasions of any Tripuri ceremony as a ritual.
 Chuak is offered to village elders on any occasion or celebration in a traditional Tripuri family.

+It is traditionally offered to guests and village elders during ceremonies and social gatherings among the Tripuri people.